 Après une époustouflante course-poursuite en moto et en ouverture, sur les toits stambouliotes et quelques prouesses annexes sur un convoi ferroviaire, le film baisse de rythme et d'intérêt, en se fourvoyant dans d'inutiles connotations oedipiennes, de sentencieuses considérations psychologiques sur l'âge et la vieillesse, pour finalement s'égarer dans le giron matriciel d'un vieux manoir écossais. www.cinefiches.com

-Skyfall doesn't find its footing until after the hour mark with Bardem's character, then it gets quite good.
-The character is akin to the sympathetic nature of Batman's Two-Face, but is still underused.
-In that first hour, Skyfall sadly takes from the recent spate of overdone action films that show their aging hero past their prime before it's Bond by way of Nolan doing Peckinpah in the 2nd, and is much more tense.
+Skyfall doesn't find its footing until after the hour mark with Bardem's character.
+His character is sympathetic, if underused.
+In that 1st hour, Skyfall sadly takes from the overdone action films that show their aging hero past their prime-- trying to be more complex but moving into banality-- before it's Bond by way of Nolan doing Peckinpah, and it does get better, even if its soul of fun is already lost.

 The best Bond film ever, with the worst Bond ever.
 Daniel Craig has never been good as Bond even if he's doing a good performance.
 But Javier Bardem,Judi Dench, Naomi Harris and Ralph Fiennes saves the acting by miles; and of course Roger Deakins cinematography is gorgeous.